 Marty comments that emotions come in somewhat.
 You have to have emotional values to decide on tradeoffs, eg is a bigger screen more important on your TV, or deeper blacks?
-See the story of Elliott.
+See above for the guy with brain lesions who dithered for hours about which ballpoint pen to use, because he had no emotions.